Enterprise

 CSN Planetarium

-" We'll also have telescopes set up for you to get closer to the wonders of the Cosmos! "
+" A short hop from Enterprise, this spot is a top-tier local choice.
+We'll also have telescopes set up for you to get closer to the wonders of the Cosmos! "

 Spring Mountain Ranch State Park

-" This event will be held after regular park hours in our group use area.
+" Just a quick dash for Enterprise residents, this location offers great convenience.
+This event will be held after regular park hours in our group use area.
 Dress for the weather, temperatures are usually 10 degrees cooler than in Las Vegas. "

 Floyd Lamb Park